natefoo/slurm-drmaa/README.md

 ### Contact

-In case of any problems or questions regarding PSNC DRMAA for SLURM do not hesitate to contact us:
+In case of any problems or questions regarding PSNC DRMAA for Slurm do not hesitate to contact us:

 -   QosCosGrid Development Team - qcg(at)plgrid.pl

-You can submit [issues](https://github.com/natefoo/slurm-drmaa/issues) and [pull requests](https://github.com/natefoo/slurm-drmaa/pulls) for this fork of DRMAA for SLURM in GitHub.
+You can submit [issues](https://github.com/natefoo/slurm-drmaa/issues) and [pull requests](https://github.com/natefoo/slurm-drmaa/pulls) for this fork of DRMAA for Slurm in GitHub.

 ### Links